HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

 interests:
   - Industrial Internet of Things
   - Bluetooth Low Energy (BLE)
-  - IoT privacy and security
+  - Security in IoT Networks
   - Applied Machine Learning

 # Education to show in About widget